.221 Fireball Ammo

 A: The .221 Fireball is a centerfire rifle cartridge developed by Remington Arms in 1963.
 It was designed as a high-velocity varmint round for use in bolt-action rifles and single-shot handguns.

-Q: What are typical bullet weights for the .221 Fireball?
+Q: What is the typical bullet weight for .221 Fireball ammunition?

-Q: What is the muzzle velocity of the .221 Fireball?
+Q: What is the muzzle velocity of .221 Fireball ammunition?

-A: With a 50-grain bullet, the .221 Fireball can achieve muzzle velocities of around 3,000 feet per second from a rifle barrel.
-Velocities can vary depending on barrel length and specific load.
+A: With a 50-grain bullet, the .221 Fireball typically achieves a muzzle velocity of around 3,000 feet per second from a rifle barrel.

 Q: Is the .221 Fireball suitable for hunting?